Kota Kinabalu, East Malaysia 东马的哥打京那巴鲁

 Batu Caves is a famous limestone hill complex housing several Hindu temples.
 The main Temple Cave is reached by climbing 272 dramatic, brightly colored steps.

 Perhaps because it was the weekend, there were ongoing religious activities, including devotees carrying kavadi.
-Monkeys were everywhere, weaving along the stairs as visitors fed them.
-The visit was both interesting and informative, offering a vivid glimpse into Malaysia’s Hindu culture.

 We also visited the Ramayana Cave, which depicts the story of Rama.